prajwalrao87/Second-Hand-Car-Price-Prediction-using-ML/README.md

 Once the application is up and running, users can input car details such as make, model, year, and mileage to get an estimated price.
 The web app is designed with a user-friendly interface to make the process seamless and intuitive.

 🔍 Results
-:Model Performance: Achieved an R-squared score of X.XX and a Mean Absolute Error of X,XXX, indicating a strong ability to predict second-hand car prices accurately.
+:Model Performance: Achieved an Linear Regression model, indicating a strong ability to predict second-hand car prices accurately.
 :Key Insights: Data analysis revealed significant factors influencing car prices, providing valuable insights for potential buyers and sellers.

 🤝 Contributing
 Contributions are welcome!
 If you have ideas for improvements or new features, please open an issue or submit a pull request.
 We appreciate your feedback and contributions.

-📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 🙌 Acknowledgements
-[Dataset Source]: Thanks to [Dataset Source] for providing the data.
-Tools & Libraries: Pandas, NumPy, Scikit-Learn, Matplotlib, [Seaborn](https://seaborn.pydata
+Tools & Libraries: Pandas, NumPy, Scikit-Learn, Matplotlib, [Seaborn](https://seaborn.pydata)